Azure/iot-plugandplay-models-tools/samples/node/README.md

 ## dtmi2path

-Based on the [DRM convention](https://github.com/Azure/device-models-tools/wiki/Resolution-Convention) a DTMI can be translated to a relative path by using the next rules:
+Based on the [DMR convention](https://github.com/Azure/device-models-tools/wiki/Resolution-Convention) a DTMI can be translated to a relative path by using the next rules:

 - Convert all characters to lower case
 - Replace `:` with `/`